aksiksi/python-workshop-2014/outline.md

 This workshop assumes that you have a bit of experience working with another programming language, such as C or Java.
 If you don't, you may have some difficulty keeping up.

+### Workshop Material

+The workshop material is open-source (yay!) and has its own [Github repo](https://github.com/Cyph0n/python-workshop-2014).
+You can get everything from there.

 # Section 0.
 Setting Up the Environment

 ## 1. Installing Anaconda